addagger/bytepack/README.md

 Of course, not all available data structures are implemented out of the box.
 You can serialize any type of data and do it in a shorter way than *Marshal* does.
 For these purposes, use **Bytepack::CustomData**.

 1) Create class inherited from **Bytepack::CustomData** class.
-2) Class must include constant **TYPE_CODE** as a Byte integer [-127..127].
-Value must be unique and not in the list of *Bytepack::TypeInfo.codes.keys* (reserved by Gem itselt)
+2) Class must include constant **TYPE_CODE** valued as a Byte integer [-127..127].
+Value must be unique and not in the list of *Bytepack::TypeInfo.codes.keys* (reserved by Gem itself)
-3) Class must include constant **RUBY_TYPE** as a class in available namespace.
+3) Class must include constant **RUBY_TYPE** valued as a class in available Ruby's namespace.
 4) Like all OOB structures class must include the class method **pack()** which accepts one required argument as input value.
 Method returns the byteset as a result of serialization.
 5) Like all OOB structures class must include the class method **unpack()** which accepts one required and one optional arguments:
 - byteset as a *String* object;
 - offset as an *Integer* object (optional, default=0).

-The **unpack()** method returns two element array, where the first element is deserialized Ruby object and the second one is resulted offset.
-The return offset must be correct!
-For what every Gem's structures returns the same dataset when unpacking.
+The **unpack()** method returns two-element array, where the first element is the deserialized Ruby object and the second one is the resulted offset.
+The returned offset must be correct, for what every Gem's structures returns the same dataset when unpacking.

 Example of serialization of **ActiveSupport::Duration** objects: